fsfrk/hbrs-youbot-hackathon/README.md

 ## Install Ubuntu
-The repository and its related components have been tested under Ubuntu 10.04 LTS.
+The repository and its related components have been tested under Ubuntu 10.04 LTS and 11.10.
 If you do not have a Ubuntu distribution on you computer you can download it here

      http://www.ubuntu.com/download